Configure Relevance Search to improve search results and performance

 Relevance Search delivers fast and comprehensive search results in a single list, sorted by relevance.
 It uses a dedicated search service external to model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, powered by Azure Search to improve your Dynamics 365 apps search experience.
 As an administrator or customizer, you'll be able to enable and configure Relevance Search in the model-driven apps in Dynamics 365 user interface without writing code.
 Many of the configuration steps will look familiar to you, as they use the same user interface as the Quick Find configuration.

 Relevance Search is available in addition to other model-driven apps in Dynamics 365 search experience you’re already familiar with.
 You can still use single-entity Quick Find on the entity grid.
 You can also use multi-entity Quick Find (now called Categorized Search) from the Search Dynamics 365 apps data search box on the navigation bar.

 Relevance Search brings the following enhancements and benefits:

 Improves performance with external indexing and Azure Search technology.

 Finds matches to any word in the search term in any field in the entity.
 Matches may include inflectional words, like “stream,” “streaming,” or “streamed.”

 Returns results from all searchable entities in a single list sorted by relevance, based on factors, such as number of words matched or their proximity to each other in the text.

 Matches in the result list are highlighted.

-Includes the ability to search documents found in Notes and Attachments on Emails and Appointments tracked in Customer Engagement apps.
+Includes the ability to search documents found in Notes and Attachments on Emails and Appointments tracked in model-driven apps in Dynamics 365.